 Continue on across the Victorian border to the pretty coastal town of Mallacoota, on the tranquil, shimmering lakes of Mallacoota Inlet.
 Steer a boat or paddle a canoe up the Genoa or Wallagaraugh rivers to Gipsy Point, where you can picnic with kangaroos and feed sea eagles.
 See one of the world’s largest known colonies of little penguins at Gabo Island.
 Explore eco-systems so precious they are protected by a World Biosphere Reserve in Croajingolong National Park.
 Or travel south to Cape Conran Coastal Park for a picnic lunch.
 You can camp here, between heathlands, wild ocean beaches and banksia woodlands.
 Or continue towards Metung past Lakes Entrance, where you can sail or cruise the Gippsland Lakes, Australia’s largest inland waterway.
 Stay here or in Bairnsdale, at the junction of the Gippsland Lakes and alpine region.

-Drive along the Princes Highway and call into Yarram for lunch on your way to Wilsons Promontory National Park.
-Book into a cabin or pitch a tent at Tidal River at Norman Bay and set out on one of the park’s many walks.
+Start the day exploring Walhalla’s historic valley.
+You’re on the doorstep of the Baw Baw National Park, popular for bushwalks, scenic drives and picnics.
+From there, drive to Wilsons Promontory Marine National Park and set out on one of the park’s many walks.
 Follow the Lilly Pilly Gully Nature Walk through heathland, eucalypt forest and rainforest or walk to Squeaky Beach to see its pure white sand.
-Trek to the top of Mt Oberon for one of Victoria’s best panoramas or hike out to one of 11 outstation campsites.
-Snorkel or dive the granite cliffs, bright fish and multi-coloured seaweed of Wilsons Promontory Marine National Park.
-Stay overnight at Tidal River or in the nearby town of Foster.
+Trek to the top of Mt Oberon for one of Victoria’s best panoramas or hike out to one of 11 outstation campsites and stay overnight (the outstations are overnight hikes of one to five days).
+Snorkel or dive the granite cliffs, bright fish and multicoloured seaweed of the park and stay overnight in the nearby town of Foster.

-Stop for a coffee at Fish Creek, a small quirky township lined with galleries, bookstores and cafes or wait till you reach the popular seaside town of Inverloch for lunch.
+Stop for a coffee at Fish Creek, a small quirky township lined with galleries, bookstores and cafés, or wait till you reach the popular seaside town of Inverloch for lunch.
 Drive through the fishing and pelican haven of San Remo and over the bridge to Phillip Island.
 See koalas and waterbirds in the wild at Rhyll and watch fairy penguins waddle home at dusk on Summerland Beach.
-For a different kind of wild life, visit the Phillip Island Grand Prix Circuit, home to the Australian Motor Cycle Grand Prix and V8 Supercar 500.
-Cruise past Australia’s largest seal colony of fur seals at Seal Rocks and see thousands of short-tailed shearwaters on the rugged bluffs of Cape Woolami.
+For a different kind of wild life, visit the Phillip Island Grand Prix Circuit, home to the Australian Motorcycle Grand Prix (MotoGP) and V8 Supercar 500.
+Cruise past Australia’s largest seal colony of fur seals at Seal Rocks and see thousands of short-tailed shearwaters on the rugged bluffs of Cape Woolamai.
 Spend the night in Cowes or the sheltered port of Rhyll.

 Phillip Island to Melbourne

-Cuddle koalas at the conservation centre in Cowes before taking the scenic route around Western Port Bay and the Mornington Peninsula.
+Stroll along the treetop boardwalk and watch koalas at the conservation centre in Cowes before taking the scenic route around Western Port Bay and the Mornington Peninsula.
 Discover the beaches, wineries and golf course of Flinders, then cross the peninsula to Sorrento, where you can swim with dolphins.
-Walk the cliffs past million-dollar mansions in Portsea and pick your own berries and visit wineries and galleries in Red Hill.
-Stop in the cosmopolitan beach town of Mornington, before heading back to Melbourne’s maze of hidden laneways, opulent bars, exclusive restaurants and off-the-beaten-track boutiques.
+Walk the cliffs past million-dollar mansions in Portsea or pick your own berries and visit wineries and galleries in Red Hill.
+Stop in the cosmopolitan beach town of Mornington, or head back to stay amid Melbourne’s maze of hidden laneways, opulent bars, exclusive restaurants and off-the-beaten-track boutiques.

 More Holiday Ideas